-Olivia Loccisano is a filmmaker, screenwriter, and writer whose work focuses on transformations of the body through dark fantasy, body horror, and magical realism.
+Olivia Loccisano is a filmmaker and screenwriter whose work focuses on transformations of the body through dark fantasy, body horror, and magical realism.
 Her narratives explore how women and girls navigate the world through their own imagination and rituals.

-Her debut short film, FIRST BLOOD (2023, on ALTER), premiered at Blood in the Snow and went to screen at Fantasia International Film Festival, Chicago International Film Festival, and Final Girls Berlin, among others.
-The film received critical acclaim for its exploration of menstruation and vampirism, winning the Jury Prize at Paris in the Dark Film Festival and being nominated for the Etheria Spirit Award at Nightmares Film Festival.
-FIRST BLOOD was developed from Olivia’s short script SIMONE (2022), which won Best Short Screenplay at the Renegade Film Festival.
+Her debut short film, FIRST BLOOD (2023, on ALTER), premiered at Blood in the Snow, Fantasia, Chicago International Film Festival, and Final Girls Berlin, among others.
+The film received critical acclaim for its portrayal of menstruation and vampirism, winning the Jury Prize at Paris in the Dark Film Festival.
+The film was developed from Olivia’s script SIMONE which won Best Short Screenplay at the Renegade Film Festival in 2022.

-Her poetry and short stories have appeared in Coffin Bell Journal, Button Eye Review, Pink Plastic House, and La Piccioletta Barca, among others.
-Her forthcoming chapbook FORBIDDEN NURSERY RHYMES FOR LITTLE GIRLS will be released by Dancing Girl Press (2025).
+Her short stories and poetry have appeared in literary journals such as Coffin Bell Journal, La Piccioletta Barca, Drunk Monkeys, and Pink Plastic House.
+Her chapbook FORBIDDEN NURSERY RHYMES FOR LITTLE GIRLS (2025) was published by Dancing Girl Press.

 Loccisano’s work has received support from the Canada Council for the Arts (CCA), Ontario Arts Council (OAC), Toronto Arts Council (TAC), and the National Film Board of Canada (NFB).